Barr says he has 'no plan' to appoint election, Hunter Biden special counsels

 A source told Fox News, though, that the president did not ask for Barr's resignation.

-Meanwhile, Barr, on Monday, said he is "sure" there was voter fraud in the 2020 presidential race, but stopped short of calling for a special counsel investigation.
+Meanwhile, Barr on Monday said he is "sure" there was voter fraud in the 2020 presidential race but stopped short of calling for a special counsel investigation.

-The attorney general referenced calls made by Trump attorney Rudy Giuliani, who suggested the Department of Homeland Security should seize voting machines and review and examine them for possible fraud.
+The attorney general said he sees "no basis" for the federal government to seize voting machines and examine them for possible fraud.

-"I see no basis now for seizing machines, by the federal government wholesale seizure of machines part of the federal government," Barr said Monday.
-"And I, you know, off the top of my head, I'm not going to opine on a constitutional issue as far as the power goes."
+"Off the top of my head, I'm not going to opine on a constitutional issue as far as the power goes," Barr said Monday.

-Barr added though, that "there are fraud and unfortunately in most elections I think we're too tolerant of it."
+He added, though, that "there are fraud and unfortunately in most elections I think we're too tolerant of it."

-"I'm sure there was fraud in this election but I was commenting on the extent to which we had looked at suggestions or allegations of systemic or brace fraud that could affect the outcome of the election and I already spoke to that and I stand by that statement," he said.
+"I'm sure there was fraud in this election, but I was commenting on the extent to which we had looked at suggestions or allegations of systemic or brace fraud that could affect the outcome of the election, and I already spoke to that, and I stand by that statement," he said.

-Earlier this month, said that the Justice Department has not uncovered evidence of widespread voter fraud that could change the outcome of the 2020 presidential election, despite claims by President Trump and his campaign’s legal team.
+Earlier this month, Barr said the Justice Department has not uncovered evidence of widespread voter fraud that could change the outcome of the 2020 presidential election, despite claims by Trump and his campaign’s legal team.

-Barr, during an interview with The Associated Press earlier this month, said that U.S. attorneys and FBI officials have been working to follow up on specific complaints and information they have received, but have not uncovered enough evidence that would change the outcome of the election.
+Barr, during an interview with The Associated Press earlier this month, said U.S. attorneys and FBI officials have been working to follow up on specific complaints and information they have received but have not uncovered enough evidence that would change the outcome of the election.

 "To date, we have not seen fraud on a scale that could have affected a different outcome in the election," Barr told The Associated Press.

-Despite his decision not to appoint special counsels for the Hunter Biden probe or to look into the 2020 election, Barr, earlier this month, made public that he appointed U.S. Attorney from Connecticut John Durham, who had been reviewing the origins of the Trump-Russia probe since Spring 2019, as special counsel, to ensure that investigation could continue.
+Despite his decision not to appoint special counsels for the Hunter Biden probe or to look into the 2020 election, Barr earlier this month made it public that he appointed U.S. Attorney from Connecticut John Durham, who had been reviewing the origins of the Trump-Russia probe since spring 2019, as special counsel to ensure that investigation could continue.

 "Before the election, as you know, I designated John Durham as a special counsel because I wanted to provide him and his team with assurance that they'd be able to finish their work, and they're making good progress now, and I expect they will be able to finish their work," Barr said.
 "And I am hoping that the next administration handles that matter responsibly."